awsdocs/aws-lambda-developer-guide/doc_source/vpc.md

 # Configuring a Lambda Function to Access Resources in an Amazon VPC<a name="vpc"></a>

-Typically, you create resources inside Amazon Virtual Private Cloud \(Amazon VPC\) so that they cannot be accessed over the public Internet\.
-These resources could be AWS service resources, such as Amazon Redshift data warehouses, Amazon ElastiCache clusters, or Amazon RDS instances\.
-They could also be your own services running on your own EC2 instances\.
-By default, resources within a VPC are not accessible from within a Lambda function\.
+You can configure a function to connect to a virtual private cloud \(VPC\) in your account\.
+Use Amazon Virtual Private Cloud \(Amazon VPC\) to create a private network for resources such as databases, cache instances, or internal services\.
+Connect your function to the VPC to access private resources during execution\.

 AWS Lambda runs your function code securely within a VPC by default\.
 However, to enable your Lambda function to access resources inside your private VPC, you must provide additional VPC\-specific configuration information that includes VPC subnet IDs and security group IDs\.
 AWS Lambda uses this information to set up elastic network interfaces [\(ENIs\)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) that enable your function to connect securely to other resources within your private VPC\.

-AWS Lambda does not support connecting to resources within Dedicated Tenancy VPCs\.
-For more information, see [Dedicated VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/dedicated-instance.html)\.
+Lambda functions cannot connect directly to a VPC with [dedicated instance tenancy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html)\.
+To connect to resources in a dedicated VPC, [peer it to a second VPC with default tenancy](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-dedicated-vpc/)\.

 ## Configuring a Lambda Function for Amazon VPC Access<a name="vpc-configuring"></a>